 I agree with Nerea: Why don’t we collaborate?

 The coworking Spanish reality from 4 points of view

 I agree with 2 ideas about how to capitalize coworking in Spain: On the one hand, a small coworking space run by the owner as a complementary activity and on the other hand, the professionalism of the big spaces which bring value to their community.

 Successful events to create your community

 I presented this talk and showed some events that worked very well for different stages when creating professional communities.
 From 0 to consolidation.

 I invited Edu to present From To.
 An app made by the Betahaus community and designed within a hackathon which was also organized by them as well.
-A clearly successfull event organised by a consolidated community.
+A clearly successful event organised by a consolidated community.

 Other interesting topics I miss were corporate coworking, specialised and hybrids coworking models, the importance of startups for the Spanish entrepreneurial ecosystem or horizontal management models.

-Check out all conference keynotes here.
+Check out all the conference keynotes here.